 The cursed Pukel-man stands watch over the Star of Gobha and the holy pool the stone befouls.
-His destruction is key to removal of the jewel and the use of the pool.
-Since he will awaken upon touch, adventurers will have to make their first attack effective.
+His destruction is key to removal of

 4.44 REWARDS

 No one offers any set rewards for going to Setmaenen, although Ruem is willing to split its wealth with any adventurers who might accompany him.
 Instead, the Stone Mound itself offers the only prospect of treasure.
 The jars in the Chamber of Mist are valuable, yielding artifacts and gems alike.
 Even better is the book, so the adventurers must be wary of giving it to Ruem (since he seeks books and musical devices).